nickstenning/docker-graphite/README.md

 application) with the username `admin` and password `admin`.
 These passwords can be changed through the web interface.

-**NB**: Please be aware that by default docker will make the exposed ports accessible from anywhere if the host firewall is unconfigured.
+**N.B.** Please be aware that by default docker will make the exposed ports accessible from anywhere if the host firewall is unconfigured.

 ### Data volumes